-Clean-up invariably involves an audit of the method(s) of attack.
-During this clean-up audit, the method of intrusion and the extent of damage need to be assessed.
+The second step is an audit of the method(s) of attack and the extent of damage.
+Data, statistics, and AI are used for the audit.
 A conservative approach to clean-up often means that most of the systems on your network will be examined.
-Necessary updates to your infrastructure will be noted.
-Lists of affected computers and clean computers will be compiled.
+Critical updates to your infrastructure will be noted.

-Contact Intrepid Net Computing for a customized clean-up plan.
+Contact Intrepid Net Computing for incident response, whether on-site or remote.